maxmind/MaxMind-DB/MaxMind-DB-spec.md

 Each node in the search tree consists of two records, each of which is a pointer.
 The record size varies by database, but inside a single database node records are always the same size.
-A record may be anywhere from 24 to 128 bits long, dependending on the number of nodes in the tree.
+A record may be anywhere from 24 to 128 bits long, depending on the number of nodes in the tree.
 These pointers are stored in big-endian format (most significant byte first).

 Here are some examples of how the records are laid out in a node for 24, 28,